jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

 Naturally we expect to be able to read, at any point, the page we are currently at.
 This page will be represented by any positive integer value within the interval from 1 to the page length of the book.

-so a short aggregate root for the book entity would probably contain a constructor enforcing this
+So a short aggregate root for the book entity would probably contain a constructor enforcing this

 {% highlight javascript %}